Mayank481/Invoice_generater/README.md

 Step to use Api:- In the APi's we are using the Authentication using JWT, So first you can register yourself using /register API and the login using /login API and take the Token from it and pass in an authorization after that you can perform the others api to access the users data.

 # NOTE :- Please do refer to Postman collection for particular API's Payloads.
-Otherwise it will through an error

 ## API ENDPOINTS
 ## USER